-Meetings have been arranged to provide an opportunity for parents and carers, the children at the school, staff and members of the local community to ask questions and express their views on the proposal outlined here.
+Meetings have been arranged to provide an opportunity for parents and carers, staff and members of the local community to ask questions and express their views on the proposal outlined here.
 At this stage no decision has been made and all the views received, either at the meetings or separately in writing, will be considered prior to a decision being taken as to whether to go ahead with the proposal.

-There will be meetings for parents and members of the local community on Wednesday 5th June 2024.
-One will take place at 2:00pm in the infant school hall and there will be another at 6:00pm in the junior school hall.
+There will be meetings for parents and members of the local community on 18 June 2024 at 2pm in the infant school hall and at 5.30pm in the junior school hall.
 These meetings will give an opportunity for as many people as possible to find out about the proposed primary school and to give us their views.

-Essex County Council together with Governing Bodies of the infant and junior schools, will also be seeking the views of other interested parties, particularly members of staff and children at the school.
+In addition to the meetings for parents, carers and the local community, ECC, together with governing bodies of the infant and junior schools, will also be seeking the views of other interested parties, particularly members of staff at the schools.